PT symmetry as a necessary and sufficient condition for unitary time evolution: symmetry and the condition

-In \cite{R2} it was shown that if a Hamiltonian is $\cal{P}\cal{T}$ symmetric then its secular equation is real.
-More recently, the converse has been proven \cite{R6}, namely that if a Hamiltonian has a secular equation that is real, then one can always find appropriate $\cal{P}$ and $\cal{T}$ operators under which the Hamiltonian is $\cal{P}\cal{T}$ symmetric.
-Consequently, $\cal{P}\cal{T}$ symmetry of a Hamiltonian is both necessary and sufficient for reality of its secular equation, and thus $\cal{P}\cal{T}$ symmetry of a Hamiltonian is both necessary and sufficient for unitary time evolution.
-The power of this result is that one can determine whether or not a Hamiltonian can generate unitary time evolution entirely by examining its symmetry structure under the action of the product of a discrete linear operator and a discrete anti-linear operator.
+As noted above, in \cite{R2} it was shown that if a Hamiltonian is $PT$ symmetric then its secular equation is real.
+More recently, the converse has been proven \cite{R6}, namely that if a Hamiltonian has a secular equation that is real, then one can always find appropriate $P$ and $T$ operators under which the Hamiltonian is $PT$ symmetric.
+Consequently, $PT$ symmetry of a Hamiltonian is both necessary and sufficient for reality of its secular equation, and thus $PT$ symmetry of a Hamiltonian is both necessary and sufficient for unitary time evolution.\footnote{This result has also been noted in \cite{R7b}.} The power of this result is that one can determine whether or not a Hamiltonian can generate unitary time evolution entirely by examining its symmetry structure under the action of the product of a discrete linear operator and a discrete anti-linear operator.\footnote{ In general in regard to issues involving Hermiticity, we should note the relation $H=H^{\dagger}$ has no invariant meaning.
+The relation $H_{ij}=H_{ji}^*$ is a basis-dependent statement that does not hold for the similarity transformed operator $H^{\prime}=SHS^{-1}$, since even if $H=H^{\dagger}$, then $H^{\prime \dagger}=S^{-1 \dagger}H^{\dagger}S^{\dagger}=S^{-1 \dagger}HS^{\dagger}=S^{-1 \dagger}S^{-1}H^{\prime}SS^{\dagger}$, with $H^{\prime \dagger}$ only being equal to $H^{\prime}$ if $S$ is unitary.
+Even though the statement that $H=H^{\dagger}$ is not an invariant one, the statement that the eigenvalues of an operator are all real and its eigenvectors are complete is an intrinsic, basis-independent, property of the operator itself.
+The eigenvectors are complete even if they are in a non-orthogonal basis, with their completeness entailing that one can find a basis in which they are orthogonal.
+In this paper centrality will be given to statements that are preserved by similarity transforms, statements such as $P^2=1$, $[PT,H]=0$ that involve products of operators.}